wp-plugins/zedity/readme.txt

 A revolutionary visual editor to create your posts and pages super easily and quickly, with unprecedented possibilities and absolutely no coding skill!

 == Description ==
 Zedity is an innovative visual editor to create posts and pages as naturally as if you're sketching them out on a piece of paper!
 With absolutely no technical skill required, you can now create your content super easily, with total flexibility and unprecedented possibilities.
-Try the difference and let us know what you think about it!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

 Latest version released on: **Feb 9, 2015**

-**The 4 key reasons why Zedity is already very popular in the WordPress community:**
+**Four key reasons why Zedity is already very popular in the WordPress community:**

 * **Super Easy For Anyone**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding!
 With Zedity you can create your content entirely visually, as naturally as if you're sketching it on a piece of paper: Zedity generates the code **automatically for you**, under the hood, totally hassle-free!